dsilvestro/fossilBM/README.md

 2) a simple text file including taxa names and trait values as two tab-separated columns
 3) working directory (where the input files are and where the output files will be saved).

+To run an analysis within an interactive R console please follow the steps in this [script: `run_FBM.R`](https://github.com/dsilvestro/fossilBM/blob/master/run_FBM.R).

-To run an analysis run in a Terminal:
+To run an analysis run in a Terminal window:
  `RScript mcmcFossilBM.R --wd /path_to_files --tfile tree_file --dfile trait_file`